The Importance of Detox for Opioid Addiction

 It is not an overstatement to note that opioid addiction can be a devastating experience, especially in Northern California.
 Abusing and becoming dependent upon heroin, morphine, prescription painkillers, or other opioids can expose a person to a wide range of damage, including physical, psychological, emotional, and social harm.
 When a person becomes addicted to an opioid, which is known clinically as developing an opioid use disorder, he or she will cease having control over important aspects of life including the amount and frequency of his or her opioid abuse.
 As tolerance develops, addicted individuals will need to take increasingly larger or more potent amounts of the opioids upon which he or she has become addicted, which will increase the risk of lasting damage and complicate the effort to escape the compulsion to abuse these powerful substances.

 One of the many dangerous aspects of an opioid use disorder is the extreme difficulty that a person can encounter when attempting to stop or even significantly reduce his or her opioid abuse.
 Whether a person has become dependent upon illicit opioids such as heroin or opium, or has become addicted to prescription opioids such as oxycodone or hydrocodone, the body can quickly adapt to the presence of these substances.
 When an opioid-dependent individual does not or cannot ingest the drugs that his or her body craves, he or she can quickly begin to experience painful withdrawal symptoms, which can range from watery eyes and runny nose to abdominal cramping, muscle and bone pain, nausea, and psychological distress.
-When a person attempts to end his or her opioid abuse without getting professional treatment at a detox treatment center, the intensity of these withdrawal symptoms, and the knowledge that they can be eliminated by relapsing into opioid abuse, can derail even the most dedicated efforts to escape the clutches of opioid use disorder.
+When a person attempts to end his or her opioid abuse without getting professional treatment at a detox treatment center for opioid and opiate abuse, the intensity of these withdrawal symptoms, and the knowledge that they can be eliminated by relapsing into opioid abuse, can derail even the most dedicated efforts to escape the clutches of opioid use disorder.

 Fortunately, professional assistance exists that can drastically reduce the distress of withdrawal and significantly increase the individual’s chances of successfully ridding his or her body of opioids.
 Known as detoxification, or detox, this process can help individuals take an essential first step toward lifelong recovery from opioid addiction.